jonathandean/magmaconf-2013-inter-app-api/README.md

 Simply, a clearly defined (and hopefully documented) way for different pieces of software to communicate with one another

-## What does an API look like?

-It's up to you!

 ## Different types of APIs

 - Code interfaces
 - Web APIs
 - Others

 ### APIs in code